-PHP's htmlentities in JavaScript
+PHP's htmlentities in TypeScript

 // discuss at: https://locutus.io/php/htmlentities/